 4. Americans Like Them

-A 2019 poll by Americans for Common Cents found even stronger numbers in favor of pennies, saying 68% of adults want the penny to stay in circulation – although the fact that the poll was conducted by a pro-penny group suggests that the questions might be somewhat biased toward the pro-penny side.
+A 2019 poll by Americans for Common Cents found even stronger numbers in favor of pennies, saying 68% of adults want to see the penny remain legal tender.
+However, the fact that this poll was conducted by a pro-penny group suggests that the questions might be somewhat biased toward the pro-penny side.

 This is the least substantive argument in favor of keeping the penny, and yet, ironically, it’s probably the most effective.
 So long as most Americans remain attached to the penny — whether their reasons are logical or not — it’s unlikely that a bill to eliminate it will ever make it through Congress.

 It’s possible that what happens to the penny could end up depending not on the law, but on decisions made by businesses.
 If more businesses follow Chipotle’s example and start rounding down their bills, their customers will find themselves with fewer pennies in their pockets.

 As both stores and individuals stop keeping pennies on hand, banks won’t need to supply as many.
 Eventually, this reduced demand will result in fewer pennies being minted each year.